hajdukd/hajdukd.github.io/_posts/career/2018-12-28-software-craftsmanship-afterthoughts.md

 It was a long and hard process.
 An apprenticeship often took years and one was not guaranteed to ever finish it with the title.

 Sometimes students had to "set off" on a journey to train and hone their skills under multiple masters.
-That was the only way to find the perfection they sought.
+It was the only way to find the perfection they sought.

 That were the old days, but how it looks right now ?